A Reason to Celebrate! 1971-2021

-McHenry County Conservation District Celebrates 50 Years!
+McHenry County Conservation District officially Celebrated 50 Years in 2021!
 McHenry County Conservation District was formed by a successful county-wide referendum and then formally organized in July 1971.
 The Conservation District founders envisioned a public agency that would preserve and protect the land and the water they loved and lived on, while promoting a way of life they cherished, and establishing a place that could be shared with the wildlife around them.

 Throughout the past 50 years, McHenry County Conservation District has secured and protected more than 25,600 acres, diverse with woodlands, wetlands, prairies, creeks and rivers that afford habitat for a wide array of plant and animal species, as well as numerous endangered and threatened species.
 Today, McHenry County Conservation Areas offer residents wide open spaces at 35 sites to enjoy outdoor recreational pursuits on 103 miles of hiking trails, 45 miles of biking trails, 25 fishing areas, 6 campgrounds, 6 canoe launches, 45 miles of horse trails, and 18 reservable picnic shelters, as well as a multitude of opportunities for wildlife viewing.